TokTok/spec/spec.md

 -   **Anonymity** is not in scope for the Tox protocol itself, but it provides an easy way to integrate with software providing anonymity, such as Tor.

-    By default, Tox tries to establish direct connections between peers, so they are aware of each other's IP address.
-One of the reasons for this is that relaying real-time multimedia conversations over anonymity networks is not feasible with the current network infrastructure.
+    By default, Tox tries to establish direct connections between peers; as a consequence, each is aware of the other's IP address, and third parties may be able to determine that a connection has been established between those IP addresses.
+One of the reasons for making direct connections is that relaying real-time multimedia conversations over anonymity networks is not feasible with the current network infrastructure.

-    The exception is for the initial friend request, where Tox provides a simple onion routing protocol to prevent an attacker from finding the IP address of any arbitrary node by public key.
-This ability would give an attacker a means for targetted denial of service attacks on users.

 ## Threat model